 You can build the entire Flow using the Build all button in the Flow Actions menu.
 If you prefer, you can build a Flow zone using the Build button directly on the Flow zone instead.

-We can change a dataset’s settings to control how or if it can be built.
+The Rebuild behavior of a dataset lets us control how or if that dataset can be built.